gribbet/sample-web/README.md

 A sample web application backend and frontend.
 Backend: Java REST API with OAuth authentication.
 Frontent: CoffeeScript single page application.
 Chrome only.
+Try it out at http://173.230.144.77:3000/

 Backend
 ----------